- Unifies Wi‑Fi, Bluetooth, and chipset driver versions on AX201 (CNVi) to avoid incompatibilities.

 Reset network, browser, and use restore points

-If only the browser fails but apps chat works, reset the browser.
-In Microsoft Edge: Settings and more > Settings > Reset settings > Restore settings to their default values.
+If only the browser is failing but chat apps are working, reset the browser .
+In Microsoft Edge : Settings and more > Settings > Reset settings > Restore settings to their default values.

-Try a Network Reset in Windows: Settings > Network & Internet > Advanced network settings > Reset network.
-Tap Reset now, accept, and let it restart.
+Try a network reset in Windows : Settings > Network & Internet > Advanced network settings > Reset network.
+Click Reset now, accept, and let it restart.
 This uninstalls and reinstalls adapters and resets components to clean values.

-If the failure began "from yesterday to today" If you have restore points, revert to a previous state: search for "Create a restore point" > System Restore and choose a date before the outages.
-It's a non-destructive and very effective method when a recent change was the culprit.
+If the problem started "yesterday to today" and you have System Restore points, revert to a previous state: go to "Create a restore point" > System Restore and choose a date before the outages.
+This is a non-destructive and very effective method when the culprit was a recent change.

 Passionate writer about the world of bytes and technology in general.
 I love sharing my knowledge through writing, and that's what I'll do on this blog, show you all the most interesting things about gadgets, software, hardware, tech trends, and more.
 My goal is to help you navigate the digital world in a simple and entertaining way.